An American Christian Chapter I — The Church

 I aged through every program the Church had, starting in the nursery.
 A nursery which was later converted into a recording studio by a few colleagues.
 I didn’t hate Church as a kid, it certainly wasn’t fun, but my friends were there.
 I also attended a private Christian school, so the aspects of God and religion were pounded into my head day in and day out.
 The secular world was always right there, though, tempting me and threatening to pull me in with music and movies.

 My earliest memories of Church were during the Satanic Panic of the ’80s and ’90s.
 The dark imagery used by ministers and Chick tracts to warn us of the dangers of playing Dungeons & Dragons or listening to heavy metal was honestly much more damaging, let alone frightening, than anything else I had been exposed to.
 There were also the traveling evangelists and missionaries who would darken our doors for a service or two.
-They told us tall-tales of demonic possession and devil-worshiping cults just biding their time before attacking our neighborhoods.
+They told us tall tales of demonic possession and devil-worshiping cults just biding their time before attacking our neighborhoods.

-Of course, as Christians, we were always under attack.
-Always on the cusp of another round of persecution by hungry lions.
+Of course, as Christians, we were always under attack; always on the cusp of another round of persecution by hungry lions.
 Only the lions now were liberal institutions and scientists.
 The ACLU was often referred to as “The Anti-Christian Lawyer’s Union,” and the absence of prayer in schools was considered America’s decline.
 Abortion was always at the top of the sin list, but somehow sexual assault was something that needed to be forgiven.

 Despite being very upfront about not wanting to lose their tax-exempt status, my Church, along with every other evangelical Church that’s even whispered an existence, somehow found a way to tell people how they should vote.
 Republicans were typically cast as God-fearing, and Democrats were usually portrayed as evil.
 The history of the evangelical Church and it’s ties to the Republican party go back to President Eisenhower and Billy Graham.
-I would encourage you to put aside any political bias and read more about this as we still see its effects today.
+I would encourage you to put aside any political bias and read more about this as we can clearly see its effects today.

 As I got older and started attending youth group, hormones suddenly needed to be addressed in the most negative way possible.
-Ensuring that all the girls knew it was their fault if they caused a brother to stumble and that us brothers were supposed to be men of God but in all reality, just beasts.
+Ensuring that all the girls knew it was their fault if they “caused a brother to stumble” and that us “brothers” were supposed to be men of God, but in all reality, just beasts.
 This set us all up for continuous curiosity as well as constant moral failure.
 It wasn’t just that sex before marriage was wrong; any form of sexual indulgence was deeply sinful.

 The Christian school I attended only went up to the 8th grade, so the knowledge that I would be in public high school soon and get a chance to date girls was almost all I could picture.
 Of course, the life of a teenager is never fair.

 Around the same time, my Church decided to plunge headfirst into Joshua Harris’s “I Kissed Dating Goodbye.”
 For those of you not familiar with this incredibly problematic book, it not only taught that dating was bad because breaking up was practicing divorce (another super big sin), but that courtship was the best way, in the eyes of God, to find your mate.
 The book also taught blatant sexism, patriarchy, and other forms of what we now accurately call rape culture.
-The author himself has not only apologized for its negative impact on people but has since denounced it entirely, going so far is to be included in a documentary about it.
+The author himself has not only apologized for its negative impact on people but has since denounced it entirely, going so far as to be included in a documentary about it.
 However, purity culture is still very much alive and well within evangelical circles, and I Kissed Dating Goodbye is still a part of it.

 First Assembly of God changed its name to a relatively common name in the evangelical world and shared it with its sister church in Oklahoma.
 I will not be disclosing the name of the Church, despite it no longer being operational.
 Many people attended it that still live their lives in the area, and I do not intend to bring any scrutiny upon them.
-Those who ran the Church are still very active in different ministries around the United States and always try to control the past’s narrative.
+Those who ran the Church are still very active in different ministries around the United States and still try to control the past’s narrative.

 All of this is just the proverbial tip of the iceberg.
 I can’t accurately sum up everything because it was throughout a lifetime.
 I attended the Church from birth until I moved out of the state on January 1st, 2008.
 Three months before my twenty-fourth birthday.
 A year before I moved, the disillusionment began to seep in.
 I started to see the cracks in the facade.
 I became fed up with the hypocrisy and blatant control tactics.
 I began to understand why people left and why I had such a hard time growing up there.
 I had dedicated my life to American Christianity and even more so to this Church.
 It wasn’t until I had moved 2,000 miles away that I was able to start deprogramming and see everything for what it truly was: